KyrinZou/KyrinZou.github.io/_pages/about.md

 My Research Interests
 ======
-I have a broad interest in the theoretical foundations of machine learning and artificial intellegence, with a primary focus on proportional high dimensional asymptotics.
+I have a broad interest in the theoretical foundations of machine learning and artificial intelligence, with a primary focus on proportional high dimensional asymptotics.
 My current research foci include:
 1. Risk estimation and cross validation methods,
 2. Machine unlearning,
 3. Data evaluation and interpretability